Improve Performance and Prevent Injury with a Functional Movement Assessment

 Efficient movement patterns for running must begin with optimal posture.
 Poor posture can lead to overuse injuries.

-- Walking and running gait analysis
+- Walking and/or running gait analysis

 After watching how you run, our sports medicine experts will evaluate different movement patterns that will uncover dynamic imbalances.
 Based on your movements, these imbalances will show up as short, tight muscles and long, weak muscles.